 - Date report printed.
 This is the date this copy of the report was printed.
 Often, the time that the report was printed will also be included.
 The date of printing may be different than the date the results were generated (see below), especially on cumulative reports.
 This report is an example of a cumulative report which is a report that includes results of several different tests run on different days.

 - Name of doctor or legally authorized person ordering the test(s).
 This information enables the lab to forward your results to the person who requested the test(s).
-Sometimes a report will also include the name of other doctors requesting a copy of your report.
-For example, a specialist may order tests and request that a copy of the results be sent to your primary physician.
+Sometimes a report will also include the name of other health practitioners requesting a copy of your report.
+For example, a specialist may order tests and request that a copy of the results be sent to your primary healthcare provider.